Concussions in sport: Post-concussion syndrome / persisting symptoms after concussion

 There is the potential of persisting symptoms after concussion (sometimes called post-concussion syndrome), defined as a set of symptoms that continue for more than 4 weeks a concussion is sustained.
 Persisting symptoms can be classified as physical, cognitive, emotional, and sleep symptoms.
 Physical symptoms include headache, nausea, and vomiting.
 Athletes may experience cognitive symptoms that include speaking slowly, difficulty remembering and concentrating.
 Emotional and sleep symptoms include irritability, sadness, drowsiness, and trouble falling asleep.
+Persisting symptoms interfere with day-to-day functions, particularly in adolescents, such as academic performance, activity levels, and the duration in which they can return to their sport.

 Second-impact syndrome

-Ignoring concussions makes athletes more vulnerable to incurring further head trauma, stressing the importance of rigorous concussion testing protocols in professional sports.
 Subsequent impact can cause a rare condition known as second-impact syndrome, which can result in severe injury or death.
 Second-impact syndrome is a result of a second head injury before the brain has adequate time to heal between concussions.
 It typically give signs and symptoms of a post-concussion syndrome (visual, motor, or sensory abnormalities and difficulties with cognitive processes).
 Even minor repeated head blow may result in malignant cerebral edema and even death.
 Nonetheless, second-impact syndrome is an infrequent finding, predominately involving young athletes, and only rarely is fatal.

 Risk from repeated concussions

 The risks associated with repeated concussions and also repeated sub-concussive impacts in sport, including the potential risk for neurological disorders, are not clear and consensus statements reveal a "spectrum of perspectives" in the medical literature.
 Repeated concussions have been linked to a variety of neurological disorders among athletes, including chronic traumatic encephalopathy (CTE), Alzheimer's disease, Parkinsonism and amyotrophic lateral sclerosis (ALS).

-Repeated concussions or mild-to-moderate traumatic brain injuries (TBI) have also been established to have effects on the motor dysfunction and movement disorders, however a systematic review has concluded that more investigation is needed to fully understand the long term effects of concussions and TBIs.
+Repeated concussions or mild-to-moderate traumatic brain injuries (TBI) have also been established to have long-effects on the motor dysfunction and movement disorders, however a systematic review has concluded that more investigation is needed to fully understand the long term effects of concussions and TBIs.

 Other risks

 In addition, returning to sports with impaired sensorimotor function after experiencing a sports-related concussion increases the risk of sustaining musculoskeletal (MSK) injuries.
 In addition, athletes that experience a concussion are twice as likely to sustain a musculoskeletal injury compared to non-concussed athletes.
+Students, at all age levels, that deal with sports-related concussions may suffer from symptoms that impact their focus in school, grades, and attendance.